Elevated walking-working surfaces are especially hazardous.

 The employer must train each employee on the proper care, inspection, storage, and use of equipment, including dockboards, rope descent systems, and designated area set-up and use, before an employee

 uses the equipment.

 The employer must retrain an employee when the employer has reason to believe the employee does not have adequate understanding and skill.
-Retraining should also be conducted annually if employees do not perform operations regularly that require fall protection.
+Retraining should also be conducted annually if employees do not regularly perform tasks that require fall protection.
 Situations requiring retraining include the following: